This unique tour of beautiful gardens and plantations is the perfect way to welcome in the spring season.

 Requires Extended Amounts of Walking

 This morning we depart for Fredericksburg, VA.
 After lunch on your own in Downtown Fredericksburg, we will visit Kenmore Plantation & Gardens.
 This Georgian-style mansion was the home of George Washington's sister Betty and her husband.
 It is famous for its plastered ceilings, some of the finest surviving examples from America's colonial period.
 The gardens are based on a popular Colonial design, a foursquare edged in boxwoods.
 A short Wilderness Walk features native Virginia plants.
-After checking-in to our Fredericksburg Hotel, we will enjoy dinner at The Alpine Chef, an outstanding German Restaurant located in Fredericksburg's historic train station.
+We will also visit the Mary Washington House, home to George Washington's mother, Mary Ball Washington.
+After dinner at The Alpine Chef, an outstanding German Restaurant located in Fredericksburg's historic train station, we will check-in to our Ashland hotel.